PMassicotte/cdoc/README.md

 1. Given that results are often study-specific, we are clearly missing the big picture since the results are rarely discussed from a broader perspective.

-2. People are using different wavelengths (300, 355, 254, …) to present aCDOM data, hence preventing literature comparisons.
+2. People are using different wavelengths (254, 300, 350, 400, …) to present aCDOM data, hence preventing literature comparisons.

-The idea of this project is to use published data and to explore the relationships between DOC and aCDOM across a large gradient of ecosystems (from lakes to open ocean) in order to highlight potential drivers influencing such relationships.
+The idea of this project is to use published data to explore the relationships between DOC and aCDOM across a large gradient of ecosystems (from lakes to open ocean) in order to highlight potential drivers influencing such relationships.
 Additionally, we could use this opportunity to:

 * Provide a “standard” value for the wavelength used to report aCDOM.